PaulCollins99/Text-Editor-Project/README.md

 Current Features

-- Indent / Outdent (Hotkeys and buttons)
+- Indent - up to 5 indentations / Outdent (Hotkeys and buttons)
 - Move line up and down (Hotkeys and buttons)
 - Save File to local storage
 - Open files through easy to use nav bar